hjdegraft/007-rvalueRefs/README.md

 A rvalue refers to some temporary value that is lost after this value is assigned to some container.

 ```
-int i = 5; // 0 is a rvalue
+int i = 5; // 5 is a rvalue
-int j = i; // i is not a rlvalue, but a traditional lvalue because its value will continue even after this assignment
+int j = i; // i is not a rvalue, but a traditional lvalue because its value will continue even after this assignment
 int j = i * j; // i * j is a rvalue
 ```